How to Gently Tell Kids About a Divorce Home Sale

 Younger Children

-Young children respond to concrete, specific information.
-Abstract reassurance does not land.
-Tell them who they will live with and on which days.
-Whether their school is staying the same matters enormously to them, so address it directly.
-Explain which weekly routines will continue.
-When strangers walk through during showings, give them a destination: the library, a park, a grandparent’s house, so the outing feels normal rather than disruptive.
+Young children respond to concrete information, not abstract reassurance.
+Tell them who they will live with and on which days, whether their school is staying the same, and which weekly routines will continue.
+When strangers walk through during showings, give them a destination, such as the library, a park, or a grandparent’s house, so the outing feels normal rather than disruptive.

 Giving young children a few small decisions helps them feel included rather than processed.
-Let them choose which box to pack first, or pick a favourite item to go in the “first box” for the new home.
-These small acts of agency matter more than most parents expect.
+Let them choose which box to pack first, or pick a favourite item for the “first box” in the new home.
+These small acts of agency matter more than parents expect.

 Teenagers

 Teenagers often appear indifferent.
-Do not take that at face value.
-They are processing it differently.
-Where younger children ask direct questions, teenagers frequently go quiet and then surface strong opinions at the worst possible moments: during a showing, during staging, or when asked to leave the house for the third time in a week.
+Do not take that at face value, because they are simply processing it differently.
+Where younger children ask direct questions, teenagers go quiet and then surface strong opinions at the worst moments: during a showing, during staging, or when asked to leave the house for the third time in a week.

 Give teenagers more context than you think they need and more input than feels comfortable.
-They are old enough to understand that a sale is financially necessary.
-Treating them like they are not is what triggers resistance.
-If a teenager refuses to cooperate with showings, that usually signals they need more information, more involvement, or more acknowledgment of what this move is costing them.
+They are old enough to understand a sale is financially necessary, so treating them otherwise is what triggers resistance.
+If a teenager refuses to cooperate with showings, it usually signals they need more information, more involvement, or more acknowledgment of what this move is costing them.

-If your child’s distress, at any age, is significant or prolonged, a child psychologist or family therapist is the right next step.
-That is not a Realtor®’s role.
-It is a trained professional’s.
+If your child’s distress, at any age, is significant or prolonged, a child psychologist or family therapist is the right next step, not a Realtor®.

-This is where the real estate process intersects most directly with your children’s daily life.
-Showings are disruptive under any circumstances.
-During a divorce, they carry additional weight.
+You make showings less stressful for children by planning around their routines, agreeing on access ahead of time, and giving them somewhere to go.
+This is where the real estate process meets your children’s daily life.
+Showings are disruptive under any circumstances, and when you are selling a home during divorce, they carry extra weight.

 When Parents Cannot Agree on Access

-Last-minute showing requests interrupt dinner, homework, and bedtime routines.
-Custody schedules in Ontario often mean one parent controls access to the home on certain days, while the other is responsible for making showings happen.
+Last-minute showing requests interrupt dinner, homework, and bedtime.
+Custody schedules in Ontario often mean one parent controls access on certain days while the other has to make showings happen.
 When parents cannot agree on showing windows, buyer interest stalls.
-In our experience, this is one of the most common reasons divorce listings underperform across Mississauga, Brampton, and the Niagara Region: two parents with legitimate but conflicting schedules, and a listing that stops performing because access is inconsistent.
-For a detailed look at what happens when spouses disagree on the sale, see our guide to divorce property rights in Ontario.
+In our experience, this is one of the most common reasons divorce listings underperform across Mississauga, Oakville, and the Niagara Region: two parents with conflicting schedules, and a listing that stops performing because access is inconsistent.
+For what happens when spouses disagree on the sale, see our guide to divorce property rights in Ontario.

-Before listing, both parents need to agree on a showing schedule that works around the children, not just around legal access rights.
+Before listing, both parents need to agree on a showing schedule that works around the children, not just legal access.
 We book showings that respect school pickup times, nap schedules, and weekend custody arrangements.
-When a child’s room needs to be staged, we discuss how to do that in a way that involves the child rather than surprising them.
-These details need to be worked out before the first buyer walks through, not after.
+When a child’s room needs staging, we involve the child rather than surprising them.
+These details matter even more when you are selling a home during divorce, because the listing overlaps with everything else your family is adjusting to, so settle them before the first buyer walks through.

-Keith and I both went through divorce, so when a parent sits across from us and tells us they are trying to hold things together for their kids while also navigating a home sale, we are not reading from a script.
+Keith and I both went through divorce, so when a parent tells us they are trying to hold things together for their kids while also selling a home, we are not reading from a script.
 We know what that season of life feels like from the inside.
-It is exhausting in ways that do not show up on a listing checklist.
+It is exhausting in ways that never show up on a listing checklist.

-What we have learned from years of working with divorcing families across the GTA and Niagara Region is that children tend to cope better when the adults around them are practical and consistent rather than perfect.
-You do not need to have every answer before you talk to your kids.
-You need a plan for the conversation, a plan for showings, and professionals around you who understand that a house sale is not the only thing happening in your family right now.
+What we have learned from years with divorcing families across the GTA and Niagara Region is that children cope better when the adults around them are practical and consistent rather than perfect.
+You do not need every answer before you talk to your kids.
+You need a plan for the conversation, a plan for showings, and professionals who understand that a house sale is not the only thing happening in your family right now.

 Questions Parents Ask Us